Using the Brand

 All marketing independently created by campus administrative and academic units for external audiences must be reviewed, as well as banners and major event signage:

 Apparel, merchandise and promotional items are subject to review, but they are managed through the established CLC licensing and product review process.
-Please visit the UC San Diego Bookstore’s Trademark and Licensing Office web page for more information.
+Please review Trademarks and Licensing for Merchandise for more information.

 University Communications will not provide specific art direction or check for typographical or factual errors.
 You will be alerted if there seem to be gross deficiencies, but we won’t provide detailed comments on the following: